fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-extension.md

 investigation so this example is only provided to illustrate the issues involved, not detail the recommended solution.
 This section will be updated as appropriate after best practices have been established.

+## Notes

+[1]: Note that each Extension must target the same version of FIXM Core and/or Application Library in order to be used together.
+For example, you cannot combine one Extension that uses FIXM Core 4.2.0 with another Extension that uses FIXM Core 4.1.0.